PatchDenoiser: Parameter-efficient multi-scale patch learning and fusion denoiser for Low-dose CT imaging: Abstract

-To address these challenges, we propose PatchDenoiser, a lightweight and energy-efficient multi-scale, patch-based denoising framework.
-PatchDenoiser decomposes the denoising task into local texture extraction and global context aggregation, which are subsequently fused through a spatially aware patch fusion strategy.
-This design enables effective noise suppression while preserving fine structural and anatomical details.
-The proposed model is designed to be ultra-lightweight, achieving significantly fewer parameters and substantially lower computational complexity compared to existing CNN-, GAN-, and transformer-based denoising approaches.
+In this work, we propose PatchDenoiser, a lightweight and energy-efficient patch-based denoising framework for LDCT restoration.
+The proposed architecture decomposes denoising into complementary stages: local texture extraction and global contextual aggregation, followed by a spatially aware patch fusion mechanism to preserve fine anatomical structures while effectively suppressing noise.
+Unlike existing large-capacity denoising networks, PatchDenoiser is specifically designed for computational efficiency, substantially reducing model complexity while maintaining competitive reconstruction quality.

-Extensive experiments on the 2016 Mayo Low-Dose CT dataset demonstrate that PatchDenoiser consistently outperforms state-of-the-art CNN- and GAN-based methods in terms of PSNR and SSIM.
-The proposed framework also exhibits strong robustness across variations in slice thickness, reconstruction kernels, and Hounsfield unit (HU) windows, and generalizes effectively to cross-scanner data without requiring fine-tuning.
-Moreover, PatchDenoiser achieves approximately 9× fewer parameters and 27× lower energy consumption per inference compared with conventional CNN-based denoisers, underscoring its practical suitability for deployment in clinical AI pipelines.
+Extensive experiments on four LDCT datasets demonstrate that PatchDenoiser achieves comparable quantitative and perceptual performance compared to state-of-the-art CNN-based denoising methods.
+In particular, the proposed framework requires approximately 10$\times$ fewer parameters and 38$\times$ lower computational complexity than conventional CNN-based approaches, while maintaining comparable PSNR and SSIM performance.
+These results highlight the strong efficiency-performance trade-off achieved by PatchDenoiser and demonstrate its suitability for real-world clinical deployment and scalable medical imaging pipelines.

-Overall, PatchDenoiser offers a balanced combination of denoising performance, robustness, and computational efficiency, making it a practical and scalable solution for medical image denoising in clinical settings.
+Overall, PatchDenoiser provides an effective balance between reconstruction fidelity, computational efficiency, and deployment practicality, making it a promising solution for efficient LDCT denoising.
 The source code is publicly available at: https://github.com/JitindraFartiyal/PatchDenoiser.